AshutoshTamrakar1/Job-a-Thon-April-2022/README.md

 # Job-a-Thon-April-2022

-I got 127 rank out of 7106 participants on Public leaderboard
+I got 70 rank out of 7106 participants on Private leaderboard  and rank 127 on Public leaderboard.